Teaching and Learning in Science

 We hope that you enjoy reading this edition of our 'Spotlight on' series, designed to give an insight into our approach to teaching and learning in a particular subject.
 Our 'Spotlight on Science' provides information about our approach to teaching and learning in science as well as news from our latest Science Week.

-To read the 'Spotlight on Science' below, please click on the bottom right hand square to enlarge the publication to a full size screen and click on the arrows to scroll though the pages.
+To read the 'Spotlight on Science' below, please click on the bottom right hand square to enlarge the publication to a full size screen and click on the arrows to scroll through the pages.

 Click on the first photograph below to view our gallery, showcasing Science work in action at Copley Junior.